Ronnie's Radio Page

 It was Billy who came up with the hooks on many of those hit records and he discusses many of his secrets during this interview.
 He worked with Arthur Godfrey at one time and he has his own opinion about Godfrey's firing of Julius LaRosa: we play that momentous moment in broadcasting history during this show.

 There so much more I could say here but I would prefer that you be surprised.
 As a bonus, Billy's close friend and fiancee, Debbie Brown Murphy, participates toward the end of the show: she was the girl singer with big bands including Johnny Long, Billy May, and Pee Wee Hunt.
 She also revealed (and Billy didn't deny it) what Billy's secret to his long life is: he eats a certain food every day, namely ***** **********.
 No you can't buy vowels, you have to listen to the show to find out what it is!

 Billy is 95 but he sounds like he could be in his 30s!
 He is truly amazing and has such wonderful musical memories to share.
 This was truly one of the most enjoyable interviews that I've ever done.

-This man, renowned throughout the world, has spent 95 years on this planet and 78 of those have been in the music business.
+This man, renowned throughout the world, spent 97 years on this planet and 80 of those were in the music business.
 He passed away on September 25, 2013.

 55 MINUTES: From Chuck's website: "To fans of genuine rhythm and blues music, the name Chuck Jackson needs no introduction.
 His soaring baritone transformed such songs as "Any Day Now" and "I Don't Want to Cry" into international chartbusters whose soulful declarations have transcended the test of time.
 His charismatic live shows continue to thrill audiences all over the world."